Kaul asks Legislature for $2.2M to keep school safety office

 The office has done more than that, offering teachers training on how to address bullying and other incidents before they escalate to violence and establishing a 24-hour staffed tip line for students and teachers.
 The line received almost 2,000 tips during the 2021-22 school year, according to Justice Department documents.

-The office is doing crucial work to protect Wisconsin students and deserves to continue, the attorney general said.
+The office is doing crucial work to protect Wisconsin students and needs more state dollars to continue, the attorney general said.

 Evers is set to release his executive budget next month.
 Lawmakers on the Legislature’s Republican-controlled finance committee will spend the following months revising the document to their liking before pushing it through the Assembly and Senate.
 Evers can then use his line-item veto powers to rewrite the budget to his liking.